-Trump's ex-lawyer Cohen takes parting shot at Trump as he heads to prison
+Ex-lawyer Cohen arrives at prison after taking parting shot at Trump

-NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, headed to a U.S. federal prison to begin a three-year sentence on Monday, taking a parting shot at his former boss in remarks to reporters as he left his Manhattan apartment building.
+NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, took a parting shot at his former boss - denouncing “xenophobia, injustice and lies” - before arriving at a U.S. federal prison on Monday to begin serving a three-year sentence.

-“I hope that when I rejoin my family and friends that the country will be in a place without xenophobia, injustice and lies at the helm of our country,” Cohen told a crush of camera crews and reporters gathered on the sidewalk.
-“There still remains much to be told and I look forward to the day that I can share the truth.”

-Cohen, who once vowed to “take a bullet” for Trump but now calls him a “con man,” must report by 2 p.m.
-(1800 GMT) to the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and lying to Congress.
+Cohen, who once vowed to “take a bullet” for Trump but now calls him a “con man,” reported to the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and for lying to Congress.

-He is expected to stay at the prison’s minimum security camp.
+Before being driven to the facility, Cohen made brief remarks to a crush of camera crews and reporters gathered on the sidewalk outside his Manhattan apartment building.

+“I hope that when I rejoin my family and friends that the country will be in a place without xenophobia, injustice and lies at the helm of our country,” Cohen said.
+“There still remains much to be told, and I look forward to the day that I can share the truth.”

+Cohen, 52, was dressed in jeans, sneakers, a white shirt and a navy blue blazer as he exited the Trump Park Avenue building, with a doorman holding the door as he departed.

-Several dozen bystanders stopped to take pictures of Cohen, who was dressed in jeans, sneakers, a white shirt and a navy blue blazer.
-One of them shook his hand.
-As Cohen began to leave, the scene became chaotic, with equipment and people falling to the ground.
+Several dozen bystanders stopped to take pictures and one shook his hand.
+As Cohen began to leave after making his remarks, the scene became chaotic, with equipment and people falling to the ground.
+Cohen helped one journalist who had fallen to get back on his feet.
 Cohen then climbed into the back seat of a black vehicle and was driven away.

+Cohen is expected to stay at the prison’s minimum security camp.

-Cohen’s prison term completes a stunning fall for the 52-year-old native of New York’s Long Island whose career was tethered to Trump as he evolved from wealthy real estate developer to reality TV personality to politician.
+Cohen’s prison term completes a stunning fall for the native of New York’s Long Island whose career was tethered to Trump as he evolved from wealthy real estate developer to reality TV personality to politician.
 For more than a decade, Cohen served as Trump’s personal lawyer and self-described “fixer.”

 The relationship began to sour after FBI agents raided Cohen’s Rockefeller Center office and Park Avenue hotel room in April 2018 as part of an investigation that grew out of Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 U.S. election.
 The information gathered in the raids contributed to a series of criminal charges against Cohen that caused his dramatic split with Trump.